NEONScience/NEON-Data-Skills/tutorials/HDF5/Intro-HDF5-R.md

 ## HDF5 in R

-To access HDF5 files in `R`, we will use the `rhdf5` library which is part of the <a href="http://www.bioconductor.org" target="_blank">Bioconductor</a> suite of `R` libraries.
+To access HDF5 files in R, we will use the `rhdf5` library which is part of the <a href="http://www.bioconductor.org" target="_blank">Bioconductor</a> suite of R libraries.
 It might also be useful to install
 <a href="http://www.hdfgroup.org/products/java/hdfview/" target="_blank">the
 free HDF5 viewer</a> which will allow you to explore the contents of an HDF5 file using a graphic interface.